Children with hearing loss can have better communication, language and learning skills by the time they start school when:

 Hearing tests for newborn babies

-All newborn babies can be screened for hearing loss in their first few weeks.
-This is called the Victorian Infant Hearing Screening Program.
+All newborn babies can be screened for hearing loss in their first few weeks of life through the Victorian Infant Hearing Screening Program.

 The test usually happens at the mother’s bedside in the hospital or at an outpatient appointment.
 Special equipment plays sounds into your baby’s ears and records how they respond to them.
 The screen is quick and painless – most babies are asleep when they‘re tested.

-If your baby does not pass the screening, they’ll be referred to an audiologist for further assessment.
+If your baby does not detect certain sounds, they will be referred to an audiologist for further assessment.

 Hearing tests for infants, toddlers and preschoolers